ptquan-hcmus/StockPricePredict/README.md

 We crawl from this site [investing](https://www.investing.com).
 We use selenium to interact with calendar and set the start day in the past to get 5000 records.
 We use regular expression to extract Volume from source code.
 Other fields (Date, Close, Open, High, Low, Change_%) can be easily taken from text between tag using selenium methods.
+Data is quite clean, we just have to remove some NaN left after indicators calculation.

 ## About the data:
 `stock_price.csv`: 5000 rows, 7 columns like data from [Historical price of IBM quote](https://www.investing.com/equities/ibm-historical-data) between Feb 15, 2001 to Dec 30, 2020.